wjbuttoniv/Windows-Defender-Scans/README.md

 ## Introduction

-The main purpose of this document is to elucidate the core functionalities of Windows Defender Antivirus, emphasizing the significance of each action involved in scanning and interpreting threat reports.
+The main purpose of this document is to explore the core functionalities of Windows Defender Antivirus, and to understand each action involved in scanning and interpreting threat reports.

 ## Step 1: Accessing Windows Security